rtrlib/rpki-read/README.md

-# PROVR - PRefix Origin Validation in Realtime
+# PROVR

-The PRefix Origin Validation in Realtime (PROVR) aims to provide a consistent (and live) view on the RPKI validation state of currently announced IP prefixes.
+__PRefix Origin Validation in Realtime__

+The PRefix Origin Validation in Realtime (PROVR) framework aims to provide a consistent (and live) view on the RPKI validation state of currently announced IP prefixes.
 That is, it verifies association of an IP prefix and its BGP origin AS (autonomous system).
 Resulting validation states are:

 * _NotFound_, if no RPKI entry exists for a prefix
 * _Valid_, if at least one matching entry (ROA) was found in the RPKI database